scaleway/scaleway-cli/docs/migration_guide_v2.md

 ### `scw attach`

-`scw attach` will connect to the serial port of your Scaleway instance.
+`scw attach` opens a serial port connection to your Scaleway instance.
-It will create a serial connection to your Scaleway server and make it available in your terminal.
-For instance, if you want to open a serial port to the `foobar` instance you would use the following command:

 ```shell
 # v1
 scw attach foobar
 ```

+This command will create a connection through a websocket to your `foobar` Scaleway instance serial port and make it available in your terminal.

 In CLI v2, we do not offer at the moment any support for connecting to a serial port.
 We strongly encourage you to connect to your instance using SSH.